AlistairTait12/makers_learning_notes/week_3/week_3.md

 * Bugs, typos and the like spotted earlier
 * Learn from and improve eachothers' mental models
 * Agreement on ideas can lead to faster progress

+This week I have had some great pairing sessions.
+I have learned that pair programming is an effective way to tackle a project.
+There are several different styles of pair programming.
+The one I focussed on this week is the **Driver/ Navigator** style which is
 ## Follow an effective debugging process